lopezelpesado/initial-learning/README.md

 5. Now for some [attr=value] selectors, although it is throwing up errors when I used the notaion from freeCodeCamp here: https://www.freecodecamp.org/learn/responsive-web-design/basic-css/use-attribute-selectors-to-style-elements
 I'll try it and see.

+6. Weirdly the tutorial didn't seem to mention that you should specify which element to target so I'll try adding "input" to the start of the attribute selector

+7. Scratch that, I'm an idiot.
+Would help if I got the syntax right, used an : instead of = 🤦‍♂️